dib-lab/farm-notes/snakemake-slurm.md

 Even if you tell snakemake where to find this file, it's not going to use all of these parameters to submit each job - it will only use the onse you specify in the `sbatch` portion of your `--cluster` statement.

+`ACCOUNT` should correspond to the buyin user; for DIB members, this will be `ctbrowngrp`.
+The partitions are described [here](https://github.com/dib-lab/farm-notes/blob/master/partitions.md).

 To submit with identical parameters as we used above, run snakemake like so:

 ```